-Susila Dharma Spain focuses on change or improvement in three areas: health, education and infrastructures, like clean water and energy, in order to improve the wellness of human beings.
+Susila Dharma Spain focuses on change or improvement in three areas: health, education, and infrastructures, like clean water and energy, to improve the wellness of human beings.

 SD Spain’s flagship project is the Sierra Leone Health Initiative which aims to support the Clarissan Missionary in the areas of health and education.

 The Mile 91 Clinic, run by the Mission, attends around 50-60 patients a day including 2-3 deliveries per week.
 It has several consultation rooms, a laboratory and rooms for drips and emergency treatment.
 It also runs nutritional programs.